metamath/lamp-guide/docs/11/index.md

 > Now under scope select "Stop before" and enter the label `syl`.
 > Finally, apply changes to the context.

+Let's set the description.

+> Click on the field name "Description" to edit the description.
+> Enter text like `Prove syl.` and press Enter (Return).
+> Erase data for "Variables" and "Disjoints" if there are any.

 Now let's add the conclusion:

 > In the Editor select the icon <img width="16" height="16" src="add.svg" alt="add"> (add new statement).
 > Enter
 > `|- ( ph -> ch )`
 > and press Enter (Return).
-> Click on the step label, change it to `syl`, and press Enter.
+> Long-click on the step label, change it to `syl`, and press Enter.

-However, this statement isn't always true; it's only necessarily true when some *other* statements are true.
-Those other statements are termed "hypotheses".
+This statement isn't always true; it's only necessarily true when some *other* statements are true.
+In Metamath terminology these other statements are termed "hypotheses".
 Let's add some hypotheses.

 > In the Editor select the icon <img width="16" height="16" src="add.svg" alt="add"> (add new statement).
 > Enter